William Blake Garden Of Love

 Comparing "The Garden of Love" with its "Innocence" Counterpart

 To fully appreciate the power of "The Garden of Love," it’s crucial to compare it with potential counterparts from Songs of Innocence.
 While there isn’t a direct one-to-one correspondence, poems like "The Little Boy Lost" and "The Little Boy Found" offer interesting points of contrast.
-"The Little Boy Lost" depicts the anxieties and fears of a child lost in a seemingly hostile environment, mirroring the speaker’s loss of the familiar, joyful Garden.
-However, "The Little Boy Found" ultimately offers a sense of resolution and reunion.
+Day to day, "The Little Boy Lost" depicts the anxieties and fears of a child lost in a seemingly hostile environment, mirroring the speaker’s loss of the familiar, joyful Garden.
+That said, "The Little Boy Found" ultimately offers a sense of resolution and reunion.
 "The Garden of Love" lacks this sense of hope or redemption; the loss is absolute and the garden irrevocably changed.
 This contrast sharply highlights the harsh reality experienced in the Songs of Experience.

 Beyond the Poem: Blake's Artistic Vision